- The paper demonstrates that visual key-value tokens gradually build perceptual details, but artifact tokens later degrade performance.

 Introduction

-The paper of visual representations in Multimodal LLMs (MLMs) highlights the evolving understanding of how these models process visual information.
+The study of visual representations in Multimodal LLMs (MLMs) highlights the evolving understanding of how these models process visual information.
 Despite advancements, MLMs still exhibit limitations in handling perception-intensive tasks such as object localization, spatial reasoning, and semantic segmentation.
 This paper examines the flow and role of visual key-value tokens in prominent MLM architectures, including LLaVA-OneVision, Qwen2.5-VL, and Llama-3-LLaVA-NeXT, providing insights into their impact on the model's perceptual abilities.

 Visual Token Processing and Representation

 MLMs comprise a visual encoder coupled with a LLM.
 The visual encoder transforms image patches into representations that the LLM processes as key-value tokens.
 These tokens play a pivotal role in zero-shot task execution—segmentation, correspondence, and expression detection—demonstrating the encoded sufficiency of visual information despite MLMs' perceptual struggles.
-Figure 1

-Figure 1: We paper visual representations in the key-value cache within Mutimodal LLMs (MLMs), as they are uninfluenced by text (due to the causal nature of cross-modal attention) and directly contribute to the MLM output.
+Figure 1: We study visual representations in the key-value cache within Mutimodal LLMs (MLMs), as they are uninfluenced by text (due to the causal nature of cross-modal attention) and directly contribute to the MLM output.
 Despite MLMs struggling on perception tasks, image value tokens still encode rich visual information.

 Significantly, the distinction between input-dependent and input-agnostic key tokens becomes apparent in later LLM layers, with the latter introducing artifacts detrimental to perception performance.